tobya/caddyserver.com/content/docs/log.md

 You can specify a custom log format with any [placeholder](/docs/placeholders) values.
 Log supports both request and response placeholders.

-Currently are two predefined formats.
+Currently there are two predefined formats.

 * {common} (default)
 * {combined}